akka/akka-projection/docs/src/main/paradox/r2dbc.md

 An Akka Streams `FlowWithContext` can be used instead of a handler for processing the envelopes, which is described in @ref:[Processing with Akka Streams](flow.md).

+In addition to the caveats described there a `R2dbcProjection.atLeastOnceFlow` must not filter out envelopes.
+Always emit a `Done` element for each completed envelope, even if application processing was skipped for the envelope.

 ### Handler lifecycle

 You can override the `start` and `stop` methods of the `R2dbcHandler` to implement initialization